emqx/emqx-docs/en_US/data-integration/data-bridge-mysql.md

    - **Password**: Enter `public`.
 5. Advanced settings (optional):  See [Advanced Configurations](#advanced-configurations).
 6. Before clicking **Create**, you can click **Test Connectivity** to test if the connector can connect to the MySQL server.
 7. Click the **Create** button at the bottom to complete the creation of the connector.
-In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules with Sinks to specify the data to be forwarded to MySQL and to record client events.
+In the pop-up dialog, you can click **Back to Connector List** or click **Create Rule** to continue creating rules with Sinks to specify the data to be forwarded to MySQL and record client events.
 For detailed steps, see [Create a Rule with MySQL Sink for Message Storage](#create-a-rule-with-mysql-sink-for-message-storage) and [Create a Rule with MySQL Sink for Events Recording](#create-a-rule-with-mysql-sink-for-events-recording).

 ## Create a Rule with MySQL Sink for Message Storage